aarushi211/Summarization-of-TOS/README.md

 * BERT (Bidirectional Encoder): For understanding context from both left and right.
 * GPT (Autoregressive Decoder): For generating fluent text.

-The architecture contains fully bi-directional encoder and autorgressive decoder.
+The architecture contains fully bi-directional encoder and autoregressive decoder.
 The model is trained to reconstruct the original text from a corrupted version by applying various noise transformations such as -
 * Token Masking
 * Token Deletion